libopenstorage/operator/README.md

 try to switch to go 1.19.

-Make sure not only $GOPATH but also $GOPATH/bin are in your system $PATH, otherwise `staticcheck` would fail.
+Make sure not only $GOPATH but also $GOPATH/bin are in your system $PATH, otherwise "staticcheck" would fail.

 ## Build operator container